pallets-eco/flask-caching/docs/index.rst

 .. warning::

-    Some backend implementation do not support completely clearing the case.
+    Some backend implementations do not support completely clearing the cache.
-    Also, if you're not using key prefix, some implementation (e.g. Redis) will flush the whole database.
+    Also, if you're not using a key prefix, some implementations (e.g. Redis) will flush the whole database.
 Make sure you're not storing any other data in your caching database.